 Armin Strom belongs to that rare breed of watchmakers that somehow manage to make watches that, while each looking unique, are still easily recognizable regardless of the collection they belong to.
-This new Armin Strom Tourbillon Water that was finally presented at Baselworld 2013 this week, looks like a less expensive version of their current rose gold Tourbillon Coffret model.
+This new Armin Strom Tourbillon Water (ref.
+ST15-TW.05) that was finally presented at Baselworld 2013 this week, looks like a less expensive version of their current rose gold Tourbillon Coffret model.
 Although fashioned from more mundane (but also more practical) stainless steel, the watch is still equipped with their sophisticated in-house tourbillon movement.

 The movement in question is, of course, the Caliber Armin Strom tourbillon ATC 11: their very first hand-wound movement with a nicely done tourbillon escapement that was designed and, as far as I understand, manufactured solely in-house.
 Developed from scratch to power modern oversized timekeepers, the mechanism seems to fit this 43mm watch like a glove (or, I think, it is actually the other way around… well, never mind.)

 Although Armin Strom has made his name as a skeletonization specialist of choice for those wishing to transform their boring Rolex into a real art object, his company seems to finally become a full-fledged watch manufacturer with enough expert watchmakers and technological know-how to design and produce its own movements.